prestia/fiddly/beat/beat-faqs.md

 ![Diagram showing the Honda Beat jack stand supports.](../assets/img/beat-faqs/honda-beat-jack-stand-supports.webp)

+Rubber pads are recommended to protect the pinch welds.

 ## What types of wheels and tires should I use on my Beat?

 ### Stock wheels